jagregory/jagregory.github.com/_posts/2006-01-12-javascript-getnextelement-and-getpreviouselement-revised.md

 getNextElement('paragraph', 'li');
 ```

-Would return the first list-item, “Your first choice”.
+Would return the first list-item, "Your first choice".

 ``` js
 getPreviousElement('secondItem', 'ul');